RoFigueroa18/DiDi-BI-Challengue/README.md

 Conclusion
 This project uses a combination of SQL queries, machine learning, and data analysis to tackle real-world business intelligence challenges.
 By leveraging historical data and additional insights, we propose actionable strategies to increase app downloads, prevent churn, and boost visitor numbers at restaurants.

+This project was supported by ChatGPT (OpenAI), Grammarly & Gemini, providing guidance and analytical insights throughout the process.
+Various analytical methods, SQL queries, and machine learning techniques were used.